ashutoshmjain/gita/src/mathuraChap07.md

 `Maharishi` smiled.
 Sometimes, clarity comes in a jiffy - and quite unrelated to the thought of the moment. `Maitrea's` answer meant the opportunity to 'write' was not uniquely his.
 For a second, he felt relief that it was not solely his responsibility!
 If text was the next big thing - like fire or wheel -  many more would join the cause.
 At the same time, he felt anxious - What if `Asuras` were already writing books - to spread anarchy!
 What if they reached masses first ?
 Common people, likes of `Matsya`, were just a nudge away from losing faith.
 He knew innovation always had the first-mover advantage.
 The races that adopted wheels to make chariots, flourished.
 Those who adopted hardened iron made much better weapons  - and literally killed the ones stuck with stone.
 He realized there was no way to stay still in this world.
 We always need to act.
 It was even more important at this juncture because high priests had already labeled scribing demonic.
 No one would be surprised if demons actually took to writing books.

 There were some personal reasons holding `Maharishi` back - stopping him from going all in.
 He deemed his interest in ‘text’ might be perceived as being anti-establishment.
-He didn't think he was cynical, but he had uncomfortable positions with `Naad Yogies` — on them turning into gatekeepers of the knowledge.
+He knew he was not a cynic, but he had uncomfortable positions with `Naad Yogies` — on them turning into gatekeepers of the knowledge.
 He was not sure if building a parallel channel of communication was good because it was good to his class - `Nyaan Yogies`; or was it truly a righteous path?
-Nor was he free from self-doubt — was he inclined towards ‘writing’ to satisfy his own ambition, or was it really for the greater good.
-Is he trying to burn the system just because he had the advantage, thanks to his early training?
-Or was it righteous!
+Nor was he free from self-doubt — was he inclined towards ‘writing’ to satisfy his own ambition, or was it really for the greater good?

+Once again he thought hard - am I trying to burn the system just because I have the advantage, thanks to my early training?
+Or is it righteous!

 And he didn't want to make the same mistake as his father did - exposing an idea before it's time!

 <!-- markdownlint-disable-next-line -->
 <div style="padding-left:40px;font-size:0.9em;">